 \item The translation of $\oneb$ operates aligned with the translations just discussed, exploiting the fact that in fail-free reductions the last element of the bag must be $\oneb$:

 This process relays the information that the translated empty bag is no longer able to provide resources for further substitutions.
-It first waits upon a correct behaviour followed by the reception of a name $y$.
-The process then confirms its behaviour along $y$: this signals that there are no further resources.
-Concurrently, name $x$ waits for a confirmation of a behaviour and ends with `$x. \overline{\none}$', thus signalling the failure of producing further behaviours.
+It first waits upon a correct behavior followed by the reception of a name $y$.
+The process then confirms its behavior along $y$: this signals that there are no further resources.
+Concurrently, name $x$ waits for a confirmation of a behavior and ends with `$x. \overline{\none}$', thus signaling the failure of producing further behaviors.

 \item The explicit failure term $\fail^{x_1 , \cdots , x_k}$ is not part of $\lamrshar$ and so it was not covered in \figref{fig:enc}.
 Its translation is straightforward:

 The failure term is translated as the non-availability of a behavior along name $u$, composed with the non-availability of sessions along the names/variables $x_1, \ldots, x_n$ encapsulated by the source failure term.